1991–92 Hartford Whalers season: Off-season

 The Whalers signed free agent Mario Gosselin on September 4.
-Gosselin played with the Phoenix Roadrunners of the IHL, posting a 24-15-4 record with a 3.86 GAA during the 1990-91 season.
-In 218 career NHL games, Gosselin earned a record of 86-94-13 with a 3.69 GAA while playing with the Quebec Nordiques and Los Angeles Kings from 1983-90.
+Gosselin played with the Phoenix Roadrunners of the IHL, posting a 24–15–4 record with a 3.86 GAA during the 1990-91 season.
+In 218 career NHL games, Gosselin earned a record of 86-94-13 with a 3.69 GAA while playing with the Quebec Nordiques and Los Angeles Kings from 1983 to 1990.

 The very next day, on September 5, the club announced the signing of Barry Pederson.
 Pederson spent the 1990-91 season with the Pittsburgh Penguins, scoring six goals and 14 points in 46 games.
 In 1982-83, Pederson scored a career high 46 goals while with the Boston Bruins.
 The next season with the Bruins in 1983-84, Pederson scored a career high 116 points.
-In 1986, the Bruins traded him to the Vancouver Canucks in exchange for Cam Neely and the Canucks first round selection at the 1987 NHL Entry Draft, in which Boston selected Glen Wesley.
+In 1986, the Bruins traded him to the Vancouver Canucks in exchange for Cam Neely and the Canucks first round selection at the 1987 NHL entry draft, in which Boston selected Glen Wesley.

 On September 8, the Whalers traded Sylvain Cote to the Washington Capitals for future considerations.
 In 382 career games with Hartford, Cote scored 31 goals and 92 points since he broke into the NHL during the 1983-84 season.
-To complete the trade, the Capitals sent their second round draft pick in the 1992 NHL Entry Draft.
+To complete the trade, the Capitals sent their second round draft pick in the 1992 NHL entry draft.

-The Whalers remained busy in September, as on September 17, the club acquired Andrew Cassels from the Montreal Canadiens in exchange for the Whalers second round selection in the 1992 NHL Entry Draft.
-Cassels, the Canadiens first round draft pick with the 17th overall selection in the 1987 NHL Entry Draft, scored six goals and 25 points in 51 games with Montreal during the 1990-91 season.
+The Whalers remained busy in September, as on September 17, the club acquired Andrew Cassels from the Montreal Canadiens in exchange for the Whalers second round selection in the 1992 NHL entry draft.
+Cassels, the Canadiens first round draft pick with the 17th overall selection in the 1987 NHL entry draft, scored six goals and 25 points in 51 games with Montreal during the 1990-91 season.

 On October 2, the Whalers acquired Dan Keczmer from the San Jose Sharks in exchange for recently signed free agent Paul Fenton.
 Keczmer appeared in nine games with the Minnesota North Stars during the 1990-91, earning an assist.
 In 60 games with the Kalamazoo Wings of the IHL, Keczmer scored four goals and 24 points.

-The next day, on October 3, the Whalers traded Todd Krygier to the Washington Capitals in exchange for a fourth round draft pick in the 1993 NHL Entry Draft.
+The next day, on October 3, the Whalers traded Todd Krygier to the Washington Capitals in exchange for a fourth round draft pick in the 1993 NHL entry draft.
 Krygier scored 13 goals and 30 points in 72 games with the Whalers in the 1990-91 season.
-On the same day, Hartford acquired Lee Norwood from the New Jersey Devils in exchange for the Whalers fifth round draft pick in the 1993 NHL Entry Draft.
+On the same day, Hartford acquired Lee Norwood from the New Jersey Devils in exchange for the Whalers fifth round draft pick in the 1993 NHL entry draft.
 Norwood split the 1990-91 season between the Detroit Red Wings and the Devils, as in 49 games, he scored six goals and 15 points.

 NHL draft

-Hartford's draft picks at the 1991 NHL Entry Draft held at the Buffalo Memorial Auditorium in Buffalo, New York.
+Hartford's draft picks at the 1991 NHL entry draft held at the Buffalo Memorial Auditorium in Buffalo, New York.